DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc Q - A Shining Beacon.md

 A player can attempt a DC 15 Charisma (Persuasion) check to convince the revenants to fight back against the wires’ control.
 The check is made with advantage if the players share that they’ve recovered Argynvost’s skull from Castle Ravenloft and intend to restore it to his mausoleum.
 If the check succeeds, the revenants make attacks and Dexterity saving throws with disadvantage, and grant advantage on any attacks made against them.

 When the players defeat the last revenant, it warns them that Commander Horngaard is waiting for them in the cemetery.
 “May the Morninglord protect you," it rasps before collapsing.

+> [!abstract]+ Vladimir's Command
+> After learning of their intentions, Vladimir has commanded Godfrey to not speak to the players.
+If the players speak to Godfrey ahead of Argynvost's return and he attempts to reply, more black wires will emerge to bind and gag him into silence as he violates Vladimir's orders.

 ## Q6b.
 Return to the Cemetery
 When the players first return to <span class="citation">Q15.
 Cemetery (p.
 134)</span> after retrieving Argynvost’s skull in [[Arc P - Ravenloft Heist]], they find the cemetery apparently empty, with the stone door to <span class="citation">Q16.
 Dragon’s Mausoleum (p.
 134)</span> hanging open.